ShinyLettuce/NewRepo2/README.txt

 Bee's movement - Nom's voice
 Flower's failed movement and the level victory screen - Erik's voice Other sounds: (insert link here)

+Code logic:
+(Tile system)
+The game's 8x8 tile system is based on an array with 64 elements, every index represents a tile in the game and contains a value that decides its properties.
+The array "tiles" decides what is being rendered on screen and when the rendered tile system changes, "tiles" gets overwritten with one of the stored arrays in the Tile_system class.

+(Game states: levels, main menu)
+The main menu, the gameplay and the win screen are managed by a stack in main.cpp that pushes and pops the different game states.
+When the player moves to a level from the main menu, the variable "level_order" is changed accordingly which affects what level is drawn, how many flowers are rendered and the position of all entities.
+There are two initializing functions, game_init and level_init, the first one initializes the game itself and the main menu while the other one initialized the levels.